 - Bring a large pan of salted water to the boil and cook the trofie for about 2 minutes.
 The length of time will depend on how big your trofie are, so test one for doneness.
 Use a sieve or slotted spoon to scoop out the pasta once it’s cooked and place in a large serving bowl.
 Add the green beans, if using, to the hot water; blanch for 3 minutes and add to the pasta.
 Stir through the basil sauce.
 No extra cheese is needed.

-Discover more tempting recipes on The Home Page here…
+Discover more tempting Italian recipes from the Pasta Grannies and beyond on The Home Page below…